ckaserer/exercises/content/linux/exercises/command-line-intro.md

     `pwd` stands for Print Working Directory.
 You should see something like:

     ```bash
-    /Users/billmills
+    /Users/ckaserer
     ```

-    This means your terminal is currently in the `billmills` folder, which itself is in the `/Users` folder (yours will have different folder names, but the logic is the same).
+    This means your terminal is currently in the `ckaserer` folder, which itself is in the `/Users` folder (yours will have different folder names, but the logic is the same).

 3. List the files and folders in your current directory: